AwalaApp/specs/rs000-core.md

 To establish a CRC between a private gateway and a courier, the operator of the courier MUST first make the courier available for incoming connections from such gateways.
 Then the private gateway MUST initiate the connection subject to the approval of the operator of the device running the gateway.
 In this scenario, the gateway and the courier will play the roles of client and server, respectively.

-On the other hand, to establish a CRC between a courier and a public gateway, the courier MUST initiate a CRC connection with each gateway for which any cargoes and/or CCAs are bound.
+On the other hand, to establish a CRC between a courier and a Internet gateway, the courier MUST initiate a CRC connection with each gateway for which any cargoes and/or CCAs are bound.
 In this scenario, the courier and the gateway will play the roles of client and server, respectively.

 When a CRC is established, the following process should be done sequentially: